-Launched in 1979, C-SPAN offers live unfiltered access to congress and straightforward government news.
-C-Span also offers a morning call-in talk show called Washington Journal, that discusses government and political issues.
-The C-SPAN network includes three television channels (C-SPAN, C-SPAN2 and C-SPAN3), one radio station (WCSP-FM) and a group of websites that provide streaming media and archives of C-SPAN programs.
+Launched in 1979, C-SPAN offers live, unfiltered access to the congress and straightforward government news.
+C-Span also offers a morning call-in talk show called Washington Journal that discusses government and political issues.
+The C-SPAN network includes three television channels (C-SPAN, C-SPAN2, and C-SPAN3), one radio station (WCSP-FM), and a group of websites that provide streaming media and archives of C-SPAN programs.

 According to the website, the mission is to “provide C-SPAN’s audience access to the live gavel-to-gavel proceedings of the U.S. House of Representatives and the U.S. Senate, and to other forums where public policy is discussed, debated and decided––all without editing, commentary or analysis and with a balanced presentation of points of view.”

 Funded by / Ownership

 C-SPAN is a private, nonprofit organization owned by the National Cable Satellite Corporation, “funded by a 6¢ per subscriber affiliate fee paid by its cable and satellite affiliates, and does not have advertisements on any of its networks, radio stations, or websites, nor does it ever solicit donations or pledges.
 The network operates independently, and neither the cable industry nor Congress has control of the content of its programming.”

 Analysis / Bias